 - You may be eligible if you're over age 65 and don't qualify for Medicare due to not working enough quarters during your lifetime.

-- Applicants will need to provide a tax return to show their most recent annual income, as well as show proof of current wages and any current unearned income.
+- Applicants will need to provide a tax return to show their most recent annual income (if they are required to file), as well as show proof of current wages and any current unearned income.
 The federal poverty guidelines are updated every year by the federal government, based on cost of living adjustments.